gicho/open62541/doc/building.rst

 Building on OpenBSD
 ^^^^^^^^^^^^^^^^^^^
-The procedure below works on OpenBSD 5.8 with gcc version 4.8.4, cmake version 3.2.3 and Python version 2.7.10.

-- Install a recent gcc, python and cmake:
+- Install a recent gcc, python3 and cmake:

 .. code-block:: bash

-   pkg_add gcc python cmake
+   pkg_add gcc python3 cmake

 - Tell the system to actually use the recent gcc (it gets installed as egcc on OpenBSD):